Film Photography News — October 2019 Recap

 His water-filled spherical glass lens produced ultra-wide panoramas which, unfortunately, could not be enlarged: they were direct exposures on curved glass.

-This globe design got later taken to the next level by Carl Paul Goerz, a German lens and camera designer.
-His creation made wide-angle shots with minimal optical artefacts possible due to the symmetrical design and an ingenious air-powered rotating star aperture.
+This globe design was later taken to the next level by Carl Paul Goerz, a German lens and camera designer.
+His creation made wide-angle shots with minimal optical artifacts possible due to the symmetrical design and an ingenious air-powered rotating star aperture.

 In 2019, liquid lens design is still in use in giant telescopes and applications requiring near-instant focusing capabilities.

-Optics that require extremely-fast focus speed in a compact package use liquids as well.
-Tiny transparent glass or plastic container is filled with water and has one of its sides covered with an anti-stick surface.
+Optics that require extremely fast focus speed in a compact package use liquids as well.
+A tiny transparent glass or plastic container is filled with water and has one of its sides covered with an anti-stick surface.
 This forces a small droplet of submerged oil to gravitate to the other side, creating a lens group.
 An electrical current is applied to the liquid, altering the way oil is responding to its water surroundings and thus its shape.
 This change can happen practically instantly, without having to involve any complex motorized parts.

 All this research, sparked by Lomography’s announcement, got me excited about the possibilities of liquid optics for us, photographers.
 I reached out to the NYC rep, Birgit, to see whether they are considering taking their designs a step further with improved glass construction and a mountable lens casing.
 The reply: